Ceremony

 What is a Preparation and Integration Coach?

-This role has emerged due to the fact that many people are using entheogens on their own, sometimes in secret, because there are not always structured programs exist to support working with them therapeutically.
+This role has emerged due to the fact that many people are using entheogens on their own because there are not always structured programs exist to support working with them therapeutically.
 If you are working with a plant on your own that has psychoactive or psychedelic properties, there are several things to consider before doing so and having support during the preparation (before) and integration (after) phases can bring more intention and safety to your experience.
 A T&I Coach can help you think through things, crate a safety plan, and provide a safe space for reflecting on your experiences.

 What training/experience does Michelle have?